 The left side of the short 75mm gun M2 is shown here.
 The complete gun weighed 783lb (355kg), and the rifling was a uniform right hand twist with one turn in 25.59 calibers.
 (Picture from FM 23-95 75-mm Tank Gun M2 (Mounted in Medium Tank M3).)

-The automatically-operated vertical sliding breechblock is seen closed in this picture.
+The automatically-operated vertical sliding breechblock is seen in the full open position on the left and closed on the right.
 (Picture from FM 23-95 75-mm Tank Gun M2 (Mounted in Medium Tank M3).)

 When a round was inserted into the chamber, the rim would strike the lips of the extractors, rotating the upper portions of the extractors forward.
 This movement disengaged the extractors' inner trunnions from the breechblock's trunnion seats, which allowed the breechblock to rise into the closed position due to the action of the closing spring, seen here.
 (Picture from Conference on the 75mm M-2 Tank Gun.)

-The left side of the recoil mechanism is detailed in this image.
+The left side of the recoil mechanism is detailed in the left image.
 The gun would recoil ~11.5" (~29.2cm) when fired.
 Piston rods in the top and bottom recoil cylinders were attached to the breech ring, and were consequently pulled to the rear along with the gun.
 These pistons were pulled through the hydraulic oil in the cylinders, and the action of the oil flowing through half-round tapered grooves in the bronze cylinder sleeves along with the compression of four counterrecoil springs during the rearward movement arrested the motion of the gun.
 The counterrecoil springs then expanded to return the ordnance to battery.
 Forward movement was controlled by oil flowing around the pistons through the cylinder grooves, and near the end of the counterrecoil stroke the tapered buffer at the front of the cylinder would enter the hole in the front of the piston rod, forcing oil out of the hole as the piston moved forward.
-(Picture from FM 23-95 75-mm Tank Gun M2 (Mounted in Medium Tank M3).)

-The action of the recoil cylinder is drawn here with the gun in battery at the top, at maximum recoil in the center, and upon return to battery at the bottom.
+On the right, the action of the recoil cylinder is drawn with the gun in battery at the top, at maximum recoil in the center, and upon return to battery at the bottom.
 The buffer is visible at the front of the cylinder, and its entrance into the piston rod can be observed.
-(Picture from Conference on the 75mm M-2 Tank Gun.)
+(Picture from FM 23-95 75-mm Tank Gun M2 (Mounted in Medium Tank M3).)

 This 75mm gun mount has been cut open to be used as training device.
 Looking at the mount from the bottom, the recoil spring has been painted yellow, and the piston and rod are red.
 The buffer is also visible inside the cut away portion of the piston rod.
 The smaller closing spring can be seen under the recoil cylinder.
 When the gun mount was installed, the closing spring was to the left of the gun.
+The close-up on the right reveals a tapered groove in the cylinder wall that allowed oil to flow around the moving piston.

-The interior of the 75mm gun's elevating shield is shown in this picture.
+The 75mm gun's horizontal rotor is seen from the rear in the left picture.
+The gun, elevating shield, and recoil mechanism were all supported by the trunnion in the trunnion seats of the rotor, and the entire assembly was supported by a vertical thrust roller bearing on the bottom of the rotor.
+The horizontal rotor weighed 875lb (397kg).
+The interior of the 75mm gun's elevating shield is shown on the right.
 The elevating shield weighed 442lb (200kg), and extended through the horizontal rotor via the large rectangular cutout in the latter.
 The elevating shield retained and protected the recoil mechanism, to which it was connected via the recoil mechanism trunnions.
 The gun tube passed through the circular opening to the front.
 (Picture from FM 23-95 75-mm Tank Gun M2 (Mounted in Medium Tank M3).)

 The short 75mm gun M2 is shown here with the parts of the gun mount labeled.
 One turn of the traversing handwheel moved the gun by 1°6', and a revolution of the elevation handwheel produced 1°8' of elevation or depression.
 (Picture from FM 23-95 75-mm Tank Gun M2 (Mounted in Medium Tank M3).)